LokiTechnologies/EqualAreaCartogram/README.md

 ```

 ### Contact
-Send me an email at rishabh@loki.ai if you have any questions.
+Send an email at rishabh@loki.ai or tweet at [@srivrish](https://twitter.com/srivrish) if you have any questions.

 ### Input
 The input file can be any of the following formats: